 Due to the historic nature of the Cathedral’s architecture, parts of the building are not accessible by wheelchair.
 Works 5 (Unité, Diversité, Egalité (Unity, Diversity, Equality)) and 6 (The Pilgrims’ Boat) are in the Corona and Trinity Chapel.
 There is an interpretation board at the base of the stairs to the Trinity Chapel and a visitor leaflet with more information about these pieces, and more photos can be found below.

 The exhibition is free to enter, but normal Precincts charges apply.
-Open until Sunday 11 November 2018.
+Exhibition had been due to finish in November 2018 but has now been extended until 6 January 2019.